danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 *Figure 2.4: Illustration of variables* [not a locker as it's not open enough]

-Although it is commonplace to use the metaphor of a container to illustrate the concept of variable, it is important to convey that there is an address for each container (for instance, it is in a particular place on a shelf if you like, and the computer needs to know it's there).
+Although it is commonplace to use the metaphor of a container to illustrate the concept of variable, it is important to add that there is an address for each container (for instance, it is in a particular place on a shelf if you like, and the computer needs to know it's there).
 Technically speaking, by declaring a variable, it also declares an address at which the computer memory can hold the value.
 In short, each variable is stored in a block of computer memory which is located inside physical and concrete memory like RAM.
 Each block has a identification which is called the memory address so that the computer knows where to store it and retrieve it while the program is running.
 As such, software and hardware is not separable, and it is just we can't able to see the inner micro-workings of a computer whilst it is handling data.

 ## 2.3.1 Why use variables?
 As you learn to program more complex software, you will discover it is very common to use variables to store values and data.
 More importantly, the value of variables can be changed while a program is being run in real-time.
 The earlier variables: mouseX and mouseY may serve the purpose of illustrating the point because the coordinates of the mouse will change according to its movement.
 We will also discuss variables again in the next chapter when we introduce the concepts of loop and repetition.

 Another reason for variables is that if you have longer lines of code, it is easier to have all the variables that you have declared for the program in an overview.
 As such you can change the value for testing, for example defining different sizes of shapes without locating the specific line of code.
 Morever, it is also easier for others to read your code with a well-chosen variable name when you have to use it in different parts of your program.

 This leads to the reusability of variables.
-Variables can be used in different functions and more than one time (and also as arguments passed to a function subroutine, something we will also discuss in the next chapter), just like the `static_size` variable in the sample code taht is used for drawing both the ellipse and the rectangle.
+Variables can be used in different functions and more than one time (and also as arguments passed to a function subroutine, something we will also discuss in the next chapter), just like the `static_size` variable in the sample code that is used for drawing both the ellipse and the rectangle.

 ## 2.4 Other functions
 This section is to briefly introduce some other new functions in the sample code, as drawing and designing an emoji requires different decisions, in terms of shapes, color and spatial composition.